shaniescoles/SelfMonitoringPlant/README.md

 # Setup

 - Download the code and open it in the Arduino IDE
-- Wire the soil sensor, uv sensor, display, switch, and water pump based on the pinout
+- Wire the soil sensor, uv sensor, display, switch, and water pump to the arduino based on the pinout
 - Upload the code from the Arduino IDE to the Arduino Board
+- Place the sensors in the plant and place the pump in the water source
+- Power the arduino and relay

 # Resources